sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetSuiteRolesandPermissions.md

 |Permissions &rarr; Setup|Integration Application|2FA Trigger, see above.|
 |Permissions &rarr; Setup|Device ID Management|	2FA Trigger, see above.|
 |Permissions &rarr; Setup|View Unencrypted Credit Cards|2FA Trigger, see above.|

+If you are having issues with permission violations in your runs and you believe you have set your role up correctly, please contact [support](support@sesamesoftware.com) for assistance.

 [&#9664; Previous](NetsuiteCreds.md)